WESTERN ILLINOIS UNIVERSITY

 Kalpakjian, S. & Schmid, S. (2010).
 Manufacturing Engineering & Technology, 6th ed., Prentice Hall. (recommended)

-introduction to production processes in manufacturing industries.
-Laboratory
+to production processes in manufacturing industries.
+Laboratory assignments

-assignments will involve processing plastic and composite materials, along
+will involve processing plastic and composite materials, along with welding

 By graduation, Engineering Technology students should be able to:

 2. Understand the theoretical principles of the profession;

 3. Understand and apply relevant technology in the solution of technical problems;